sourcegraph/sourcegraph-public-snapshot/doc/code_monitoring/how-tos/starting_points.md

 repo:^github\.com/sourcegraph/sourcegraph$ type:diff select:commit.diff.added Sprintf
 ```

 You may want to monitor new additions of a specific function call, for example a deprecated function or a function that introduces a security concern.
-This query will alert new additions of `Sprintf` calls in the `sourcegraph/sourcegraph` repository.
+This query will notify you whenever a new addition of `Sprintf` is added to the `sourcegraph/sourcegraph` repository.
+This query selects all diff additions marked as "+".
+If a call of `Sprintf` is both added and removed from a file, this query will still notify due to the addition.